Howard-Z/UCLA-SMV-CAN/README.md

 https://github.com/tonton81/FlexCAN_T4

 Designed for the Teensy 4.0 and 4.1 (at least that's what I tested it on, other Teensy models may be compatible - see FlexCAN_T4).
 This library takes advantage of the CAN2.0 protocol.
+NOT CANFD

 ## Installing